Mind

 About Mind

 Mind is a mental health charity in England and Wales.
-Founded in 1946 as the National Association for Mental Health, it celebrated its 70th anniversary in 2016.
+It was founded in 1946 as the National Association for Mental Health.
 Mind offers information and advice to people with mental health problems and lobbies government and local authorities on their behalf.

 BBC Sound of 2024: Tyla, Last Dinner Party and Kenya Grace tipped for success